zfcfuture/fish/README.md

 At this point, just enjoy it.

-Note: `fish` only support normal, input redirect, output redirect and pipe command   : )
+Note: `fish`(Version) only support normal, input redirect, output redirect and pipe command   : )